Theislemanager/evrima-rcon/README.md

 - `RconPassword` sets the password used for authentication.
 - `RconPort` sets the port RCON will use.

-Server should start up with saying /Found in TheIsle.log file:
-`[2023.09.04-19.30.16:995][ 57]LogTemp: RCON server listening at: 0.0.0.0:8888`
-`[2023.09.04-19.30.16:996][ 57]LogTemp: Queue system listening on: 0.0.0.0:10000`
+Server should start up with saying /Found in TheIsle.log file:\n `[2023.09.04-19.30.16:995][ 57]LogTemp: RCON server listening at: 0.0.0.0:8888` `[2023.09.04-19.30.16:996][ 57]LogTemp: Queue system listening on: 0.0.0.0:10000`